Proverbs

 Well-timed silence hath more eloquence than speech.

-silence eloquence
+eloquence silence

 Only the wearer knows where the shoe pinches.